ashutoshmjain/gita/src/thought.md

 Sanskrit word `Aavahan` translates to 'Invocation', albeit a wider abstraction.
 To an observer, it appears you are broadcasting an intense call to action - seeking every corner for possible help.
 In truth, you converge on self - the focal point of conscious experience.
 You are able to communicate exactly what you feel as if you found your voice.
 You are prepared - with or without material support.
 In essence, you instantiate a divine force within!
 In Hindu tradition, one of the three primal forces - `Bramh, Vishnu or Siva` - are invoked to sustain unwavering commitment - a laser like focus.
 For example `Rama`, before calling for  a bridge to Lanka, invoked `Siva`.

 Scribing `Mahabharata` was one such venture.
 It is the root of written narratives.
 Sage writer and teacher of all[^races], `Krishna Dwaipayana` invoked `Bramh` - the information continuum.
-In order to conceive the epic, he needed his thoughts in equilibrium with `Bramh`.
+In order to conceive the epic, he needed his thoughts in equilibrium[^equi] with `Bramh`.
 But more importantly, he must seek permission from the eternal flow, to open us mortals' access to the past - and to the future.
 He must align himself to continuum before introducing text to a verbose but amnesic world.

 Text was the new way - to store manifolds of lore.
 An alternative to old spoken stories - `Puranas`.
 As `Mahabharata` scaled, it attracted lot more readers than expected - a natural pull prevailed.
 It gained momentum with each passing day.
 Challenges are invitations to seekers - Mount Everest always attracts climbers!